MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 For more information about device eligibility, see [Windows 11 requirements](https://docs.microsoft.com/windows/whats-new/windows-11-requirements).

->[!NOTE]
->
-> Microsoft does not publish feature updates through Windows Update for devices running Windows 10 IoT Enterprise LTSC.
->
-> Microsoft releases new LTSC editions every 2–3 years.
-OEMs may purchase a newer LTSC as a field upgrade for their devices, if appropriate.
-Please contact your [Windows IoT Distributor](https://aka.ms/IoTDistributorList) for more information.

 ## Licensing
 The licensing requirements for Windows 11 IoT Enterprise devices are identical to what is required for Windows 11 IoT Enterprise devices.